mbordash/blobinator/README.txt

 == Changelog ==

 = 1.3.0 =
-* Major UI change, removed modal presentation in favor of in-page container
+* Major UI change, removed modal presentation in favor of in-page container with tab controller

 = 1.2.7 =
 * Fixed repo discrepancy which caused an exception